 Arrival: Please plan to arrive in Golden Bay by Friday before the start of the course to give yourself a chance to settle in & meet the coordinator for your introduction and onboarding to the course.
 The last scheduled time for onboarding is the Saturday prior to the course.

 Sunday Social: There will be a social mixer with students and tutors the Sunday evening before the course starts.
 All students are asked to be there and appreciated for doing so.

 Getting Here: The nearest airport is Nelson & there is a shuttle available from the airport Golden Bay Coachlines.
 Your final destination is Takaka.

 Participants flying in from overseas - fly into Christchurch or Auckland then connect through to Nelson.
 You can also fly directly from Wellington to Golden Bay via Golden Bay Airlines.

 Weather: You will be in Golden Bay for Fall/Autumn or Spring/Summer arguably the best times of year to be here.
 Generally days stay warm enough for swimming in local rivers and at the beach from December through April.
 Mornings and evenings can be cooler.
 Early Spring weather is somewhat erratic and can feel like summer one day and like winter the next.
 So be prepared for anything.
 You can also expect some rainy days.
 For the most part though, days are warm and sunny, sometimes even hot.

-After registration, you will make regular payments with payments completed by February 9th, 2020.
+After registration, you can pay in full or make payments on the 7th of each month with payments completed by February 7th, 2021.

 $3500 + gst NZ/AU residents

-After registration you will make regular payments with all payments completed by August 20th, 2020.
+After registration you may pay in full or make montlhy payments.
+All payments completed by August 6th, 2020.